docksal/docksal/docs/content/troubleshooting/common-issues.md

 ## Issue 20.
 Mobile Device Management (MDM) Services

-Mobile Device Management (MDM's) have become more popular lately for organizations to manage their devices.
+Mobile Device Management (MDMs) have become more popular lately for organizations to manage their devices.
 Kandji and JumpCloud are just a few examples.

 Possible symptoms: